poxet/tharga-reporter/README.md

 Since the renderer is the one that knows about sizes of things, it is the one that has to calculate the number of pages.
 Therefore the first thing done is a pre-rendering that just does the calculation, but it does not output anything.
 After that the actual rendering is started.

 ## Finally
-This tool is used professionaly by several projekts so it works for something.
+This tool is used professionally by several projects so it works for something.
 It is not the prettiest code so feel free to clean it up. :)
 There are some tests assuring quality and help protecting when refactoring.

 The thing I like the least is that the renderer holds state between the pre-rendering and actual rendering.
 This is fairly hard to change and makes for big impact.
 I have some ideas on how it could be, but I have not had the time to change it yet.